-Our Revenue and Financing policy identifies that a major funding stream for investment in infrastructure is by way of borrowings/debt.
+A key funding stream for investment in infrastructure is by way of borrowings/debt.
 The use of debt allows the costs of infrastructure to be spread over the life of the asset and paid for by all users of the asset across generations.
 The management of debt to ensure sustainable financial management still presents a major challenge, however with a growing population costs are better shared to aid with affordability.